 - Logged time presenting ideas.
 If you’ve made your own slide presentations, that’s great.
 Standing in front of a board, client team, pitch committee or your peers, you can put the words (and perhaps pictures) to keep or win business.

 - Crossed i’s and dotted t’s.
 Winning business is not enough.
-Even when it is won, there’s the process of fulfilling the paperwork, scoping, negotiating, contracting and on-boarding.
-Nendo is at-times creating projects that neither client nor agency has ever seen or scoped before.
-You can keep the momentum going with client and Nendo after the sale is done.
+Even when it is won, there’s the process of fulfilling the paperwork, scoping, negotiating, contracting and onboarding.
+Nendo is at times creating projects that neither client nor agency has ever seen or scoped before.
+You can keep the momentum going with the client and Nendo after the sale is done.

 - Helped clients win victories internally.
 You learn what’s important to them.
 What their place is in the universe of people in and around them and you help them win, making yourself indispensable.
 Whether that is creating a deck or coaching them on how to win over their boss or C-Suite.
 EO, or writing messaging that passes through the hoops for Corporate Affairs or Legal to approve.